 - 1974 — The Federal Law Enforcement Assistance Administration funds the first victim/witness programs in the Brooklyn and Milwaukee District Attorneys’ offices, plus seven others through a grant to the National District Attorneys’ Association.
 Purpose: to create model programs of assistance to victims, encourage victim cooperation and improve prosecution.
 The first law-enforcement based victim assistance programs are established in Fort Lauderdale, Florida, and Indianapolis, Indiana.

 - 1975 — The first Victims’ Rights Week is organized by the Philadelphia District Attorney.
-Citizen activists from across the country unite to expand victim services and increase recognition of victims’ rights through the formation of the National Organization for Victim Assistance.
+Citizen activists from across the country unite to expand victim services and increase recognition of victim rights.

-- 1976 — The National Organization for Women forms a task force to examine the problem of battering.
-It demands research into the problem and money for battered women’s shelters.
-Nebraska becomes the first state to abolish the marital rape exemption.
-The first national conference on battered women is sponsored by the Milwaukee Task Force on Battered Women.
+- 1976 — National Organization for Women forms a task force to study domestic violence.
 In Fresno County, Chief Probation Officer James Rowland (later the director of the California Department of Corrections) creates the first victim impact statement to provide the judiciary with an objective inventory of victim injuries prior to sentencing.
-Women’s Advocates and Haven House in Pasadena establish the first shelters for battered women.

 - 1977 — Oregon becomes the first state to enact legislation mandating arrest in domestic violence cases.

 - 1978 — The U.S. Congress passed the Child Abuse Prevention and Treatment Act which establishes the National Center on Child Abuse and Neglect.
-The new center creates and information clearinghouse, provides technical assistance and training, and promotes research and model programs.
 The National Coalition Against Sexual Assault is formed to combat sexual violence and to promote services for survivors.
 The National Coalition Against Domestic Violence (NCADV) is organized as a voice for the battered women’s movement on a national level.
 That organization initiates the introduction of the Family Violence Prevention and Services Act in the U.S. Congress.
-Parents of Murdered Children, a self-help support group, is founded in Cincinnati, Ohio.
-Meanwhile, Minnesota becomes the first state to allow probable cause (warrantless) arrest in cases of domestic assault, regardless of where a protection order had been issued against the offender.

-- 1981 — Ronald Reagan becomes the first President to proclaim Crime Victims’ Week in April.
-The disappearance and murder of missing child Adam Walsh prompts a national campaign to raise public awareness about child abduction and enact laws to better protect children.
-The Attorney General’s Task Force on Violent Crime recommends that a separate task force be created to consider victims’ issues.
+- 1981 — Ronald Reagan is first President to proclaim Crime Victims’ Week in April.
+The disappearance and murder of missing child Adam Walsh sparks national campaign to raise awareness about child abduction.

-- 1982 — In a Rose Garden ceremony, President Reagan appoints the Task Force on Victims of Crime, which holds public hearings in six cities across the nation to create a greatly needed national focus on the needs of crime victims.
+- 1982 — President Reagan appoints the Task Force on Victims of Crime, holding public hearings to highlight the needs of crime victims.
 The Federal Victim and Witness Protection Act of 1982 brings “fair treatment standards” to victims and witnesses in the Federal criminal justice system.
-California voters overwhelmingly pass Proposition 8 which guarantees restitution and other statutory reforms to crime victims.
+California voters overwhelmingly pass Proposition 8, guaranteeing restitution and other statutory reforms to crime victims.

-- 1983 — The Office for Victims of Crime is created by the U.S. Department of Justice within the Office of Justice Programs.
+- 1983 — Office for Victims of Crime is created by the U.S. Department of Justice within the Office of Justice Programs.
 The U.S. Attorney General establishes a Task Force on Family Violence, which holds six public hearings across the country.
-The AG issues guidelines for federal victim and witness assistance.
-In April, President Reagan honors crime victims during a Rose Garden ceremony at the White House.

-- 1984 — The passage of the Victims of Crime Act establishes the Crime Victims Fund, made up of federal criminal fines and bond forfeitures, to support state victim compensation and local victim service programs.
-President Reagan signs the Justice Assistance Act, establishing a financial assistance program for state and local governments to fund 200 new victim service programs.
+- 1984 — Victims of Crime Act establishes the Crime Victims Fund to support state victim compensation and local victim service programs.
+Justice Assistance Act establishes a financial assistance program for states and municipalities to fund 200 new victim service programs.
 The National Center for Missing and Exploited Children is established.
-The U.S. Congress passes the Family Violence Prevention and Services Act, which earmarks federal funding for programs serving victims of domestic violence.
 The Federal Bureau of Prisons establishes first victim/witness notification system.